Find out what it takes to be a police officer.

 - have attained OR be working towards the Degree in Professional Policing and have attained your predicted final grade

-Find out more about the Degree in Professional Policing programme.
+Find out more about the Professional Policing Degree programme (PPD).

 3. Degree Holder Entry Programme (DHEP)